orocos/orocos-docs/docs/rtt/rtt-lua-cookbook.rst

 It is a best-practice to split the initalization (setting up required functions, peers or ports used by the fsm) and the fsm model itself into two files.
 This way the fsm model is kept as platform independent and hence reusable as possible.

-The following initalization file is executed in the newly create LuaComponent for preparing the environment for the statemachine, that is loaded and initalized in configureHook.
+The following initalization file is executed in the newly create LuaComponent for preparing the environment for the statemachine, that is loaded and initalized in ``configureHook``.

 **launch_fsm.lua**